noahehall/theBookOfNoah/architecture/_functional_programming.md

 	- statelessness
 		- stateless code has 0 chance of changing/breaking global state
 	- immutability
+	- pure functions
+		- functions that avoid side effects and changes  of state
+		- depends only on the input provided and not on any hiddenexternal state that may change during its evaluatin/between calls
+		- doesnt inflict changes beyond their scope, e.g. modyfing a global object /parameter passed by reference
+		- have clear contracts as part of their signatures that describe clearly on all of the functions formal parameters
+	- side effects
+		- changing a variable, property or data structure globally
+		- changing the original value of a functions argument
+		- rocessing user input
+		- throwing an exception , unless its caught within the same function
+		- printing to the screen/logging
+		- querying the html docuemnts, brower cookies or databases

 # declarative vs imperative
 	- imeprative